7 Critical Milestones In Translation Industry History

 The industry itself has advanced and so have the tools used in the profession.
 Language technology tools, such as computer-assisted translation tools (CATs), have resulted in a new level of translation accuracy and speed for every content topic.

 Terminology Management (TM) and Translation Memory have become common terms in the industry.
 All sectors, industries and businesses have their own jargon and vernacular with nuanced meanings.
-Keeping the terms clear and consistent within and across projects is expected in today’s competitive translation services market.
-TM tools have created efficiencies by suggesting “full matches” and “fuzzy matches” for common terms used.
+Keeping the terms clear and consistent within and across projects is essential in today’s competitive translation services market.
+TM tools have created efficiencies through suggesting “full matches” and “fuzzy matches” for common terms.
 Translators can now review the computer-generated suggestions to make the best translation decision to achieve the source writer’s intended meaning.

 Renaissance Translations is grateful for the translation pioneers that have advanced our industry to the level it is today.
 As a community, we have progressed through several challenges and leveraged opportunities to create a global network of experts improving communications across languages.
-Thank you to our network of over 3000 professional translators fluent in over 120 languages.
 We look forward to matching one of our professionals to your specific project requirements.
 Let’s discuss!